siavashre/CRISPRCATCH/README.md

 - The [jluebeck/CycleViz](https://github.com/jluebeck/CycleViz) is mandatory and the variable `$CV_SRC` should set in the bashrc.
 You can find more information about how install CycleViz and set `$CV_SRC` on CycleViz Github page.
 - [samtools](http://www.htslib.org/) (CRISPRCATCH supports versions >= 1.0)
 - [bwa mem](https://github.com/lh3/bwa) (BWA MEM should be on the system path after installing so it can be called by PrepareAA)
 - [picard](https://github.com/broadinstitute/picard).
 Variable `$PICARD` should be set in the bashrc file to the directory picard is installed.
+For doing that, change the directory to where you have picard jar file and run the following commands:

+        cd path/to/picard/
+        echo export PICARD=$PWD >> ~/.bashrc
+        source ~/.bashrc

 - [intervaltree](https://github.com/chaimleib/intervaltree) (`pip install intervaltree`)

 After installing prerequisites, please clone the PFGE repo consider running the following to add a line to your `.bashrc` file: